DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Missing proofs

-as the integral corresponds to the cumulative distribution function of an exponential random variable of parameter $\lambda = \mu^2/2n^{\text{max}}$.
-The upper bound on the theorem's statement is obtained when putting all together. \end{proof}
+as the integral corresponds to the cumulative distribution function of an exponential random variable of parameter $\lambda = \mu^2/2\overline{n}$.
+The upper bound on the theorem's statement is obtained when gathering all together. \end{proof}

-\begin{lemma} Let $w: \mathbb{R}_+ \to \mathbb{R}_+$ be a smooth and increasing function such that Then, there exists $\rho \bi 0$ such that $n^2 |w^{(2)}(n)|\leq \rho w(n)$. \end{lemma}
+\begin{lemma} Let $w: \mathbb{R}_+ \to \mathbb{R}_+$ be a smooth and increasing function such that Then, there exists $\kappa \bi 0$ such that $n^2 |w^{(2)}(n)|\leq \kappa$. \end{lemma}

 \begin{proof} Notice that the assumptions imply, in particular, that $|w^{(2)}(n)|$ is bounded.
 We argue by contradiction.
 Suppose that for any $m \bi 0$, there exists $n_{m}$ such that

 Suppose the sequence $(n_m)_m$ converges to a point $n^*$.
 Then,